+a.
+Membership - see above, Constitution part II.

+b.
+Powers and Functions:
-- a.
-Membership see above Constitution part II. - b.
-Powers and Functions: - 1.
-The College Assembly shall receive and consider reports from the Dean, the DAC, and the Standing Committees.
-It shall receive and address petitions and requests from all members of the CMS.

-2. The Dean and the Dean's administrative associates may be censured by a two-thirds majority vote of the entire voting CMS faculty.
-Secret balloting shall be conducted by the DAC, and the results and a recommended course of action shall be presented by the DAC to the Provost.
+- 1. The College Assembly shall receive and consider reports from the Dean, the DAC, and the Standing Committees. - 2.
+The Dean and the Dean's administrative associates may be censured by a two-thirds majority vote of the entire voting membership of the College Assembly.
+Secret balloting shall be organized by the DAC, and the results and a recommended course of action shall be presented by the DAC Chair to the Provost.